AlchlcDvl/TownOfUsReworked/README.md

 - New Layer called Objectifiers
 - New Faction: Syndicate
 - New Mechanic: Subfactions where your alignment now belongs that that subfaction while wielding the role from your proper faction
+- New Mechanic: Your final allegience at the end of the game is no longer guaranteed to stay the same at the start of the game
 - A lot of new features
 - Reworks for existing layers
 - A lot of improvements and qol changes
-- Vanilla settings were integrated into the mod along with aa lot more customisation
+- Vanilla settings were integrated into the mod along with a lot more customisation
 - Improved win conditions so games actually end the way they are supposed to without being unfair
 - Brought back old and forgotten features from older versions
 - Internal code changes so that it works smoothly/looks nicer